 SCHOOL DEVELOPMENT PLAN

 The Warren School joined the Loxford School Trust in September 2014.
 A new Headteacher was appointed through the Trust, as well as additional staff to the Senior Team.
-Although The Warren School remains without category, the hard work and diligent work of the staff should move this into category Good, especially with the improved outcomes at GCSE and at post 16.
+In December 2017, The Warren School was graded ‘Good’ in all areas by OFSTED.

-It is to the credit to the Headteacher and staff that after three academic years within the Trust, the school has improved its 5 A* – C outcomes, including with English and Mathematics and this year has once again seen increases in its 5 A* to C outcomes to over 63%.
+It is to the credit to the Headteacher and staff that after four academic years within the Trust, the school has improved its 9 to 4 outcomes with English and Mathematics to close to 63%.

 The Warren School believes in setting the highest levels of academic targets and reaching these.
 The A* to A, A* to B and A* to C at A levels have increased this year in almost all subject areas, with many curriculum areas above the England National Average, and the school is heralding a large number of students in its new standalone post-16 provision.

 This year the school will focus on embedding Leadership and the need to ensure it has an impact and makes a difference in the lives of all individuals “if you don’t treat others well and fairly, you will be a leader without followers” – Michael Fullan.